-Demonstrate compliance with paragraph 5.3. in accordance with this Annex, using a 50th percentile male Hybrid III test dummy.
+Demonstrate compliance with paragraph 5.3. in accordance with this Annex, using a 50th percentile male Hybrid III test dummy:

-[Demonstrate compliance with paragraph 5.3. of this Regulation in accordance with this Annex, using a 50th percentile male BioRID II test dummy.]

-- 2. TEST EQUIPMENT

-- 2.1.
-An acceleration or deceleration test sled

-- 2.2.
-50th percentile male test dummy

-2.2.1.
-[BioRID II]

-- 2.2.1.1.
-Three accelerometers are in the head cavity to measure orthogonal-accelerations at the centre of gravity of the head assembly.
-The three accelerometers are mounted in an orthogonal array, and the intersection of the planes containing the sensitivity axis of the three sensors will be the origin of the array. - 2.2.3.
-Equipment for measuring the head to torso angle. - 2.2.4.
-Equipment for measuring and recording sled accelerations.
+- a) Hybrid III, or - b) BioRID II UN, test dummy. - 2.
+TEST EQUIPMENT - 2.1.
+An acceleration or deceleration test sled - 2.2.
+50th percentile male test dummy - 2.2.1.
+Hybrid III - 2.2.1.1.
+Three accelerometers are in the head cavity to measure orthogonal accelerations at the centre of gravity of the head assembly.
+The three accelerometers are mounted in an orthogonal array, and the intersection of the planes containing the sensitivity axis of the three sensors will be the origin of the array. - 2.2.1.2.
+Equipment for measuring the head to torso angle. - 2.2.2.
+BioRID II UN - 2.2.2.1.
+Conforming to Addendum 1 to the Mutual Resolution M.R.1 ECE/TRANS/WP.29/1101/Add.1) - 2.2.3.
+Equipment for measuring the head to torso angle. - 2.2.3.
+Equipment for measuring and recording sled accelerations. - 3.
+PROCEDURES FOR TEST SET-UP - 3.1.
+Full Vehicle or Body in White (Hybrid III) - 3.1.1.

-2.2.1.1.
-[Spine Curvature Check

-With the pelvis adapter plate placed on a level surface, the spine stature shall meet the specifications defined in Table 9-1 and Figure 9-1.
-The curvature check shall be performed after every 15 tests and all measurements shall be recorded and fully documented.

-Table 9-1 BioRID IIg spine curvature specifications

-Measurement Specification Angle of occipital interface plate relative to horizontal 29.5 ± 0.5 degrees Angle of T2 vertebra relative to horizontal 37.0 ± 0.5 degrees Angle of neck plate (lateral) 0±0.5 degrees H-point indicator to occipital condyle pin (horizontal) 156±5mm H-point indicator to occipital condyle pin (vertical) 609±5mm

-Figure 9-1 Spine curvature check

-2.2.1.2 Calibration

-The properties of each part of the dummy shall be verified using BioRID II User's Manual (29 July 2008) and shall conform to its specifications.]

-3. PROCEDURES FOR TEST SET-UP

-- 3.1.
 Mount the vehicle on a dynamic test platform so that the vertical longitudinal zero plane of the vehicle is parallel to the direction of the test platform travel and so that movement between the base of the vehicle and the test platform is prevented.
 Instrument the platform with an accelerometer and data processing system.
-Position the accelerometer sensitive axis parallel to the direction of test platform travel. - [3.1.
-Mount the seat, including all of its adjustment mechanisms and hardware that normally connects it to the vehicle floor and toe board which consists of a horizontal section and a section oriented 45° from the horizontal, or vehicle body in white as appropriate according to paragraph 6 of this regulation on a dynamic test platform so that the seat's orientation relative to the horizontal is the same as it would be in its vehicle and so that movement between the attachment hardware and the test platform is prevented.
-The gap between the front of the seat and rear of the toe board shall be no more than 100 mm.

-Instrument the platform with an accelerometer and data processing system.

-Position the accelerometer sensitive axis parallel to the direction of test platform travel.]

-- 3.2.
-Remove the tires, wheels, fluids, and all unsecured components.
-Rigidly secure the engine, transmission, axles, exhaust system, vehicle frame and any other vehicle component necessary to assure that all points on the acceleration vs. time plot measured by an accelerometer on the dynamic test platform fall within the corridor described in Figure 9-1 and Table 9-1. - 3.3.
-Place any moveable windows in the fully open position. - 3.4.
-Seat Adjustment
+Position the accelerometer sensitive axis parallel to the direction of test platform travel. - 3.1.2.
+Remove the tyres, wheels, fluids, and all unsecured components.
+Rigidly secure the engine, transmission, axles, exhaust system, vehicle frame and any other vehicle component necessary to assure that all points on the acceleration vs. time plot measured by an accelerometer on the dynamic test platform fall within the corridor described in Figure 9-1 and Table 9-1.